Isa1asN/linear_reg_vehicle/README.md

-# Car price prediction using multiple linear regression
+# Car price prediction using multiple linear regression(from scratch)
 ### Label/integer encoding has been applied for the categorical features

 The columns in the given dataset are as follows: